RobertAhlin/emx/README.md

 # <a id="title"></a>EMX Event Management

 <img src="" alt=""><br>
-(By now this ReadMe is just copied from another project to serve as a template.
-The content will change during the project buildup.)

-<h2>Project</h2>
+<h2>Project 4 - EMX Events</h2>

 Welcome to this Enduro and Motocross event handler.<br>
 This is event handler for motocross and enduro, which will forfill a real life need.
 There is no good event handler to create events for motocross and enduro clubs.
 All clubs uses thier own systems.
 (Everything from Google sheets and mail groups all kind of temporary solutions.)
-There is one event hadler for official competitions handled by SVEMO a Swedish motorsport association.
+There is one event hadler for official competitions handled by SVEMO the Swedish motorsport association.

 # <a id="table-of-content"></a>Table of Content